 Signs of Teething

-Most babies begin to teethe between 4 and 7 months old.
+Most babies begin to teethe between 4-7 months old.
 But some start much later.

 The symptoms aren’t the same for every baby, but they may include: